Cam0505/4DStack/dbt/models/docs.md

 # A
-{% docs alcoholic_type %}
-    The alcoholic content type of the beverage.
-The possible values are:
-    - `Non alcoholic`: The beverage contains no alcohol.
-    - `Optional alcohol`: The beverage can optionally include alcohol.
-    - `Alcoholic`: The beverage contains alcohol.
-{% enddocs %}
 # B
 {% docs base_geo_description %}
     The `base_geo` model contains foundational geographic data that can be used to enrich other datasets with location context.
 It includes information like city name, country, coordinates, and region grouping.

     This model is useful for joining geographic metadata into analytical datasets.
-{% enddocs %}

-{% docs base_uv_description %}
-    The `base_uv` model contains UV index data for various locations, along with ozone levels.
-It is useful for analyzing the intensity of UV radiation and its relationship to environmental factors such as ozone.

-    This model is useful when working with environmental data, weather patterns, or other geospatial analytics.
 {% enddocs %}

 {% docs base_weather_description %}